 Coordinator and initiator of projects on the development of urban grassroots activism and local communities in Russia.
 She is working with participatory practices in urban space and with approaches of tactical urbanism and placemaking.
 Organiser of informal events and urban festivals.
 Since 2018 Valeria has coordinated international programmes Erasmus+ and European Solidarity Corps (ESC), as well as projects aimed at the development of civil society at Bridge it.
 She studied International Relations and European Studies in St. Petersburg State University and Political Science in FSU Jena.
 Currently she is a master student of the Historical Urban Studies programme at the Technical University of Berlin.
 Since October 2021 Valeria has been working at CISR e.V. as a project coordinator.

-Lilia Voronkova is a social science researcher with a background in social anthropology, and a curator.
-She has been working in the Center for Independent Social Research (CISR, St.-Petersburg, Russia) since 2003 as a researcher, and since 2011 as a coordinator of trans-disciplinary art-social science projects (leading projects and curating exhibitions).
+Lilia Voronkova is a social anthropologist, and a curator.
+She has been working in the Center for Independent Social Research (CISR, St.-Petersburg, Russia) since 2003 as a researcher, and since 2011 as a producer of art-social science projects (leading projects and curating exhibitions).
 In 2010 she received a Bundeschancellor scholarship by Alexander von Humboldt Foundation and in 2018 became a CEC ArtsLink Arts Leadership Fellow for Contemporary Art curators (in New York, USA).
 She is a participant and coordinator of more than 20 academic and applied research projects and of 30 interdisciplinary and artistic projects.
-Now she works in interdisciplinary projects on urban art and urban research, organizes and manages educational and exchange programs for the urban activists from post-socialist countries.
+Now she works in interdisciplinary projects on urban art and urban research, organizes and manages non-formal educational and exchange programs for urban activists and artists.
 Since 2016 she has been working as an expert at CISR e.V.
 Berlin.

 Dr. Oleg Pachenkov